cubicibo/SUPer/README.md

 ## Usage
 SUPer is distributed as stand-alone executable with a GUI, or as an installable Python package with gui/cli user scripts.

+Users who wish to execute SUPer as a Python package with their local Python environment must first install the package:<br/>
+`python3 -m pip install SUPer`,  where `SUPer` is the cloned repository folder.

 To convert ASSA files to SUP, one must:
 - Generate a BDN XML+PNG assets using [ass2bdnxml](https://github.com/cubicibo/ass2bdnxml) or avs2bdnxml.
 - Use SUPer to convert the assets to a Blu-ray SUP or a PES+MUI project; load the BDN.XML file, set an output file and format, and optionally have an espresso while the fan spins.